How to Study French Every Day

 How the 6 Libraries Support Your Learning

-Practise speaking with your voice
+Practise speaking with Voice Mastery

 As you become more confident building sentences, you might want to begin working on how your French sounds when it is spoken.